 How does AirDrop work?

 AirDrop makes use of the Bluetooth technology to detect and pair with other Apple devices which are located within the range of Wi-Fi and Bluetooth.
 To share files, both the sender and receiver should have enabled Bluetooth and Wi-Fi on their devices.
 However, it doesn’t require the devices to be in the same Wi-Fi network.
-Plus, the personal hotspot should be turned off on the devices.
+Plus, personal hotspot should be turned off on the devices.

 Is AirDrop Secure To Transfer Files?

 Yes, it is.
 Before establishing the connection, a firewall is created around each device and the files are sent only after encrypting them.
-Hence, you need not worry about the security of the files which are shared using AirDrop.
+Hence, you need not to worry about the security of the files which are shared using AirDrop.
 As it makes use of Bluetooth and Wi-Fi to establish the connection, you will have full control over the selection of devices involved in the file transfer.
 Also, there is no risk of sending/receiving information to/from an anonymous device without your consent.

 How to Turn ON AirDrop?